hashkat/hashkat/docs/tutorial12.md

       # Weight with which this agent is created
       add: 100.0
 ```
+In **#k@** agent add weights are normalized.
+If there are two agent_types, one of add weight 120 and the other of add weight 80, then the first type of agent will be 60% of agents in the network (120/200) and the second 40% (80/200).

-#### Agent - Follow Weight
+#### Agent - Weights: follow

 Follow weight is the proportion with which agents of a particular agent_type are followed compared to other agent types.
 Follow weight is used in the **agent** and **preferential_agent** follow_models.
-Follow weights are also normalized.

 ```python
 agents: